 6. Learn the Backdoor Roth IRA Rules

-Your attending income level will likely put you above the income eligibility for direct contributions to a Roth IRA.
+Most likely, your attending income level will put you above the income eligibility for direct contributions to a Roth IRA.
 Therefore, you will need to do the Backdoor Roth IRA in order to still get money into this account.

 Since the academic calendar ends in June, there is a chance your attending income in the back half of the year will tip you over the limit.

 Rather than blindly making a Roth IRA contribution in the year you graduate, calculate if your combined residency/attending income in that transition year will exceed the IRS threshold.
-Then, google it to find out the limit, as it adjusts annually.
+Google it to find out the limit, as it adjusts annually.

-Also, you can’t have any pre-tax IRA account if you are doing the Backdoor Roth IRA.
-So it could be worth rolling those into your 401k/403b account or converting those into a Roth IRA.
+Also, you cannot have any pre-tax IRA account if you are doing the Backdoor Roth IRA.
+If that is the case, it could be worth rolling those into your 401(k)/403(b) account or converting those into a Roth IRA.

 7. Possibly Convert Old Retirement Plans into a Roth IRA

-As a resident or fellow, your last year presents a decent opportunity to convert old retirement plans into a Roth IRA.
+Your last year as a resident or fellow presents a decent opportunity to convert old retirement plans into a Roth IRA.
 The reason for this is you’re in a relatively low-income tax bracket compared to where you will likely be during your attending years.